dwh-outsite/dwhdelft.nl/content/bookings/booking_rules.en.md

 fair as possible for everybody, we apply the following measures.

 * The reservation expires 1 hour after the start of the timeslot
-* There is a limit of one open booking for the Thursday and Saturday nights.
-Once the evening has finished, you can * immediately make a new booking.
-This way we give everyone the opportunity to visit us
 * Moving a reservation is possible by cancelling via the confirmation mail and making a new reservation
 * Two-seaters are meant for people from the same household